hoodiehq/hoodie-account-client/admin/README.md

 # account admin client

-The account admin client is a front-end API that wraps all admin-specific RESTful API following the [account REST API](http://docs.accountjsonapi.apiary.io/) specifications.
+The account admin client is a front-end API that wraps all admin-specific RESTful API following the [account JSON API](http://docs.accountjsonapi.apiary.io/) specifications.

 - all methods return promises